olaviinha/NeuralStyleTransfer/README.md

 # Neural Style Transfer (Colabs)

+Colab notebooks for Neural Style Transfer.
 Both notebooks are fully functional in Google Colab as of Jun 2021.
 The notebook for _style-transfer-pytorch_ is capable of producing larger images, as well as running **considerably faster** than the notebook for _Neural Style Transfer & Neural Doodles_.
 The notebooks produce quite different results though, so if you're not in a hurry, you may want to take both for a spin.

 You may also be interested in putting some of the images – before or after style transfer – through [Neural Image Super-Resolution](https://github.com/olaviinha/NeuralImageSuperResolution).